Preparing your work for video¶

-- Audio conainer used, For a list of all available options see video formats.
+- Audio format to use, For a list of all available options see video formats.

 - For each codec, you can control the bitrate (quality) of the sound in the movie.
 Higher bitrates are bigger files that stream worse but sound better.
 Use powers of 2 for compatibility.